Personalized breast screening in Indiana

 How quickly will I know my results?

-After your mammogram, a radiologist will read your mammogram and send a report to your doctor.
-For screening mammograms, you will get your results in 1-2 weeks.
-For diagnostic mammograms, you will get your result back the same day.
+After your mammogram, a radiologist will review the images and send a report to your doctor.
+You typically get your results around one week after your mammogram.

 What if something is detected during my mammogram?